PrismarineJS/mineflayer/docs/README.md

 And many mores in the [examples](https://github.com/PrismarineJS/mineflayer/tree/master/examples) folder

+### Modules

+A lot of the active development is happening inside of small npm packages which are used by mineflayer.

 #### The Node Way&trade;

 > "When applications are done well, they are just the really application-specific, brackish residue that can't be so easily abstracted away.
 All the nice, reusable components sublimate away onto github and npm where everybody can collaborate to advance the commons." — substack from ["how I write modules"](https://gist.github.com/substack/5075355)